 remove the masking

-- We want the butterfly colors to go out and touch the background colors.
+- We want the butterfly colors to go out and softly touch the background colors.

-- You may use a dry finger or a masking remover eraser to take off the masking.
+- You may use a dry finger or a rubber cement pick-up tool to remove the masking.

 While painting butterflies keep in mind that butterflies actually have four wings.